ntop/PF_RING/doc/zc.rst

 Supported Cards
 ---------------

-In order to exploit ZC, you need a PF_RING aware driver with ZC support, identified by the '-zc' suffix.
-Three driver families are currently available:
+In order to exploit ZC, you need a PF_RING aware driver with ZC support.

+The below ZC drivers for Intel adapters supporting full zero-copy RX and TX are currently
+available:

 - 1 Gbit